 From some rough scribbles (I’m such a pen and paper gal) I figured that we would be able to save 50% of our income if we were prepared to live frugally and make some sacrifices.

-How we started living on one income (when we actually had two).
+How we started living on one income and saving the other.

 1. Write down your combined expenses